OpenBankingUK/read-write-api-docs-pub/resources and data models/aisp/Products.md

 * The product resource must be available for all PSD2 in scope accounts (if the product information is also available to the logged in PSU).
 * Detailed product information is only available for BCA and PCA products.
 * High level product information for other products (other than BCA and PCA products) may be available via a reference to the Open Data APIs.
-* MaturityDate is applicable to Personal Saving Account and Business Saving Account.

 ### UML Diagram